docker/docs/ee/end-to-end-install.md

 ## Step 1: Install Docker Enterprise Container Engine

-[Select a platform](/ee/supported-platforms) and click through to install the Docker Enterprise Edition container engine on all hosts you want to manage.
+[Select a platform](/ee/supported-platforms) and click through to install the Docker Enterprise container engine on all hosts you want to manage.

 ## Step 2: Install Universal Control Plane